 Another group of plants you might want to consider is the brassicas, also known as “forage brassicas.”
 These include daikon radish and kale.
 You’d seed them more heavily than you would for traditional vegetable gardening, but you can still harvest plenty of kale leaves, plus have plenty of stalks and stems for the compost pile and strong roots to help feed and aerate your garden soil.
 You can find seeds in bulk at farm supply stores and from some seed vendors.

 For another crop that supplies both your table and your compost pile, consider edible beans such as red cowpeas or black-eyed peas.
 Simply grow them as you would any other bean, harvest when ready, then cut the vines down and add them to your compost pile, leaving the nitrogen-fixing roots in place in your garden bed.
 Soybeans (or edamame) can also be grown, harvested, and used this way.

-There are two herbs you may want to consider growing for composting.
-Borage and comfrey are both great choices; they accumulate zinc and phosphorous and grow rapidly, producing plenty of organic matter for your compost pile.
+There are two herbs you may want to consider growing for composting, borage and comfrey; they accumulate zinc and phosphorous and grow rapidly, producing plenty of organic matter for your compost pile.
 In addition, you can use both as you would any herb, and, if they bloom, they’ll provide food for bees and butterflies.

 All of these are excellent choices for compost crops.
 If you don’t have a ton of space, you can likely still tuck in a few here and there; every little bit helps!
 Of course, if you don’t have the room for any of these crops, you can still make perfect compost with kitchen scraps, grass clippings, and fall leaves.